-Difference between small and medium sized enterprises' use of digital tools for business purposes for all three time periods is not statistically significant per Chi squared test of independence, adjusted p < 0.05.
+Difference between small- and medium-sized enterprises' use of digital tools for business purposes for all three time periods is not statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xxi Among each business size segment, the difference between use of digital tools prior to COVID-19 and in the past year is statistically significant for Chi squared goodness of fit test, adjusted p < 0.05.
+xxi Among each business size segment, the difference between use of digital tools prior to COVID-19 and in the past year is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

-xxii Among each business size segment, the difference between use of digital tools in the past 30 days and in the past year is not statistically significant for per Chi squared goodness of fit test, adjusted p > 0.05.
+xxii Among each business size segment, the difference between use of digital tools in the past 30 days and in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-xxiii Use of Facebook apps for business purposes in the past year by business size is statistically significant Chi squared test of independence, adjusted p < 0.05.

-xxiv Reported that Facebook apps helped them adapt to the COVID-19 environment by business size is statistically significant per Chi squared test of independence, adjusted p < 0.05.
+$xxiii \qquad \text{Use of Facebook apps for business purposes in the past year by business size is statistically significant per Chi-squared test of independence, adjusted p < 0.05.}\\$ xxiv Reported that Facebook apps helped them adapt to the COVID-19 environment by business size is statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-vxv Use of email for business purposes in the past year during COVID-19 by business size is statistically significant per Chi squared test of independence, adjusted p < 0.05.
+vxv Use of email for business purposes in the past year during COVID-19 by business size is statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xxvi Reported that email was helped them adapt to the COVID-19 environment by business size is statistically significant per Chi squared test of independence, adjusted p < 0.05.
+xxvi Reported that email was helped them adapt to the COVID-19 environment by business size is statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-A higher percentage of surveyed online MSMEs reported using Facebook apps than other digital tools to conduct each business activityxxvii...
+A higher percentage of surveyed online MSMEs reported using Facebook apps than other digital tools to conduct each business activity about which they were asked\xxvii...

-...And a higher percentage of surveyed online MSMEs stated that Facebook apps were very important for each business activity than other digital toolsxviii...
+...And a higher percentage of surveyed online MSMEs stated that Facebook apps were very important for each business activity about which they were asked than other digital toolsxxviii...